 Benjamin C. Sullivan, CFP®, EA

-A native of East Hanover, N.J., Ben graduated magna cum laude from Tulane University’s Freeman School of Business with a degree in finance and legal studies in business.
-Before joining Palisades Hudson, he worked for American International Group as an accounting analyst.
+A native of East Hanover, New Jersey, Ben graduated magna cum laude from Tulane University’s Freeman School of Business with a degree in finance and legal studies in business.
+He currently resides in New York City.